carbon-design-system/carbon/docs/contributing.md

 ## Class names

-Prefix all class names with `bx--`.
+Prefix all class names with `#{$prefix}--` in SCSS, which is replaced with `bx--` by default, and design systems inheriting Carbon can override.
 This prefix prevents potential conflicts with class names from the user.

 __HTML__